davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================

+* Make build.rates.df a separate function from get.rates.
+Its sole purpose is to generate rates dataframe. build.rates.df should consist of download.markit and download.fred.
+On the other hand, get.rates should first consult the stored rates dataframe before checking markit and then fred.

+* Investigate makefile and use that to fetch all our c code to complie the package instantly.

 * Update ?rates with lots of information.

 * Change get.rates.DF (and associated helper functions) so that it goes back to January 1, 2004 for all three currencies.